hellbox/srob-migration/content/reviews/are-you-there-whoever-its-me-lesley.md

 name = "Are you there, whoever?
 It's me, Lesley" title = "Are you there, whoever?
-It's me, Lesley" dek = "Can a whole-hearted atheist find any comfort in Lesley Hazleton's defense of agnosticism?" type = "Review"facebookauto = "Lesley Hazleton's newest book is a strong defense of agnosticism.
+It's me, Lesley" dek = "Can a whole-hearted atheist find any comfort in Lesley Hazleton's defense of agnosticism?" type = "Review" facebookauto = "Lesley Hazleton's newest book is a strong defense of agnosticism.
 Can even a lifelong atheist find anything to love in the book?" twitterauto = "A committed atheist reads @accidentaltheo's defense of agnosticism.
 Does a religious experience follow?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/agnostic.md"]